-They may be cheap but they’re often volatile and it can be hard to predict what their price is going to do.
+They may be cheap but they’re often volatile, which makes it especially hard to predict what their price is going to do.

-It doesn’t help that many of the penny stocks UK investors buy are often treated like racehorses at a bookies’ office.
+It doesn’t help that many of the penny shares UK investors buy are often treated like racehorses at a bookies’ office.

-But like all stereotypes, the idea that all penny stocks are for speculative punts or Wolf of Wall Street scammers isn’t true.
-There are still plenty of penny stocks to buy that offer good value.
+But, as tends to be the case with stereotypes, the idea that all penny stocks and shares are for speculative punts or Wolf of Wall Street scammers isn’t true.
+There are still penny stocks to buy that can offer good value for an investor.

 What are penny stocks?